lorrli274/next/courses/original/Database Fundamentals/Activities/Modifying Data/03-Deleting Data.md

 DEV:

 1. A new employee, Maria Phelps, is going to join the Codey’s Construction team today!
 Let’s add her record to the *employees* table using an `INSERT` statement.
 Her hourly wage is $38.25/hr.
-You can insert today’s date as the hire date using the function `CURDATE()`.
+You can insert today’s date as the hire date using the function `CURDATE()`, which returns the current date in ‘YYYY-MM-DD’ format.
 2. Oh no!
 Maria called in the morning to say she would not be joining the team after all.
 Using a `DELETE` statement, remove her record from the *employees* table.

 ANSWERS: